ieiARMCommunity/lightbar_sdk_aosp/README.md

 ****
-### <a name="JNI_API"></a>JNI Library API definition
+### <a name="JNI-API"></a>JNI Library API definition
 -----------

 #### setLightBarUserLED
-It’s a useful API for one LED setting directly, note that calling this API can config one LED set at the same time, so user can implement a lopp to calling multiple LED set such as for loop.
+It’s an useful API for one LED setting directly, note that calling this API can config one LED set at the same time, so user can implement a loop to calling multiple LED set such as for loop.

 Prototype: